 - How these concerns play out in User Experience contexts.

-David is Chair of IFIP TC9 on ICT and Society, leading nearly 600 academics and practitioners from over 60 countries, across ten different working groups, including being Chair of the IFIP Working Group 9.5 on Virtuality and Society.
+David is Chair of IFIP TC9 on ICT and Society, leading nearly 600 academics and practitioners from over 60 countries, across ten different working groups, and also a member of IFIP Board.

-He is Conference Chair of HCC13 – This Changes Everything, to be held in Poznan, Poland, September 2018.
+He was Conference Chair of HCC13 – This Changes Everything, held in Poznan, Poland, September 2018.

 He has been Programme Chair of the Virtual Technologies and Social Shaping track of the 9th Human Choice and Computers Conference (HCC9) which was part of the World Computer Congress in Brisbane in September 2010; he was one of the Programme Committee for 2014’s HCC11 in Turku, Finland; and he was Conference Chair of HCC12 – “Technology and Intimacy: Choice or coercion” held at MediaCityUK September 2016.